Jump to content on this page:

 Sources

-If you are not sure where to start looking, try Search for things, the Library's thematic A-Z. You can also browse a list of books and eBooks added to the Library to support decolonisation
+Not sure where to start?
+Try Search for things, the Library's thematic A-Z. You can also browse a list of books and eBooks added to the Library to support decolonisation

-The suggestions below include sources and support provided by the Library, crowd-sourced resources, open access content, and newer ways of sharing information.
+The following suggestions include Library sources and support, crowd-sourced and open access resources, and newer ways of sharing information.

 Co-creation

-The University of Hull Education Strategy, 2020-2025 aims to build strong educational communities of learning.
-A stated way of doing this is through co-creating the curriculum with students and partners - which extends to reading lists and the sources included in them.
+One way the University of Hull Education Strategy, 2020-2025 aims to build strong communities of learning is through curriculum co-creation with students and partners: this includes reading lists and the sources included in them.

 Catherine Bovill (2020) states that “students and staff can critique knowledge together using shared expertise and perspectives.
 This co-creation approach recognises that knowledge is contingent and messy, and it accepts that students can play a role in knowledge co-creation.
 Students are making sense of what they are learning collaboratively with their teacher and peers.”

-Consider how you can involve your students in co-creating a dynamic reading list that changes to include the diverse and democratic knowledge and voices that they find.
-How will you incorporate those sources into your teaching, and use them to help students develop effective knowledge management practices?
+Can you involve your students in co-creating a dynamic reading list that includes diverse and democratic knowledge and voices?
+How could you use those sources in your teaching, and help students develop effective knowledge management practices?

 Open access (OA) and OER

-You can include more OA sources by selecting the 'Add results beyond Hull library's collection' box at the top left of the Search screen.
-This may greatly increase the number of results, and you may need to refine your search terms and/or use the other filters.
+Search includes some OA sources and you can add more by selecting the 'Add results beyond Hull library's collection' box at the top left of the screen.
+This may greatly increase the results list, so think about refining your search terms and/or use other filters.

-- Explore individual OER sites, several of which are listed in the Open Education Resources (OERs) for teaching section of the Library's Copyright guide.
+Library Search cannot find OERs and you can explore individual sites, some of which are in the Open Education Resources (OERs) for teaching section of the Library's Copyright guide.

 Databases covering research outputs from the Global South

-The list is divided into sections starting with multi-disciplinary databases, and then by subject area.
+University of Leeds hosts a crowd-sourced list of databases that is divided into sections starting with multi-disciplinary databases, then subject areas.

-If you'd like to suggest additions to this list, please contact the Library via the Support Portal.
+To suggest additions to this list, please contact the Library via the appropriate portal.

 Archives